tavi6/cinema-theatre-php-project/README.md

 ## About The Project
-Individual Humber ITS PHP project - "Cinema tickets booking website".
+"Cinema tickets booking website" - Academic individual project for Humber College ITS, course ITE5330.

 ## Build with
 * PHP